michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 LTSS is the Home Assistant's custom component.
 It can be installed by HACS.
 Installation instructions are available in [project Github](https://github.com/freol35241/ltss?tab=readme-ov-file#installation).

 LTSS writes all data into a single table: `public.ltss` (without option to change).
-In the article will be referenced just as `ltss` since schema `public` ussually doesn't need to be referenced.
+In the article, the table will be referenced just as `ltss` since schema `public` ussually doesn't need to be explicitely referenced.

 During start, the LTSS checks existence of `ltss` table.
 If doesn't exist, it creates it as well as adds `postgis` extension to the database.
-For the latter operation, it requires superuser privilges
+For the latter operation, it requires superuser privilges.
+But as you remember, we already has installed it.

-Once LTSS is installed, configure it to export all sensors you need to TimescaleDB
+Once LTSS is installed, configure it to publish all needed sensors to TimescaleDB.

-> :warning: configuration change requires HA restart.
+> :warning: LTSS configuration changes require HA restart.

 Configuration of LTSS typically involves selecting the appropriate sensors in the integration’s configuration in configuration.yaml.